ThaxxVira/codeExamples/README.md

 # codeExamples
 Code examples for employer review.
-Code is frequently added
+Code is added as needed to this repository.